liampulles/liampulles.github.io/_posts/2023-06-01-treat-tickets-like-a-notepad.md

             <img src="/images/thinking-cyberpunk.webp" height="512" width="512" alt="A man sitting in his chair hacking into the matrix.">
         </figure>
     </aside>
     <p>I work at a fully remote company, and so good asynchronous communication is vital.
-If I have a ticket-related question then I will sometimes ping colleagues on a ticket rather than Slacking them.
+If I have a ticket-related question then I will sometimes ping colleagues on a ticket rather than slack them.
 My rationale being:</p>
     <ul>
         <li>They get the notification via email and so are not interrupted (by a slack notification bell).</li>
         <li>The context for the question is on the ticket itself.</li>
         <li>That conversation, and all other relevant conversations, are all available on the ticket.</li>
     </ul>
-    <p>Although having said that, people's preferences differ.
-One should respect the communication channels others prefer, especially when asking them for help.</p>
+    <p>Although having said that, people's preferences differ, and one should respect the communication channels others prefer (especially when asking them for help).</p>
 </section>

 <section>